danae/specie/README.md

 * [ ] Fix tables printing fields at insertion order
 * [ ] Create a new Table object for a collection of records
 * [ ] Update the TransactionList class to use the new Table model
-* [ ] Fix import and print statements using objects instead of their values
+* [X] Fix import and print statements using objects instead of their values
+* [ ] Replace include and import statements with native functions